KinetsuDEV/VRisingAdminSpy/README.md

 # AdminSpy
-`Server side only` mod to spy admin actions.
+`Server side only` mod to notify users about admin actions.
 `Hot reload` enabled.

 ## Installation